PineappleCrazy/routelog/README.md

  -- Welcome to Routelog! --

 This nifty program stores your routes and completion progress, allowing you to add and manage routes seamlessly.
-We currently have over 1,000 flights stored, allowing you to keep track of and achieve your flying goals!
+We currently have over 2,000 flights stored, allowing you to keep track of and achieve your flying goals!

-!!!
-Python must be directly integrated within your system path for this program to run !!!

-And ensure you have python downloaded.. duh.